rule

 Text 11

-All the conditioned living beings from the immobile up to Lord Brahmâ are in this entangled in the qualities [gunas] of goodness [sattva], passion [rajas] and slowness [tamas] of Your material nature [see B.G. ch 14].
+All the conditioned living beings from the immobile up to Lord Brahmā are in this entangled in the qualities [gunas] of goodness [sattva], passion [rajas] and slowness [tamas] of Your material nature [see B.G. ch 14].
+(Vedabase)

 Text 12

-Text 13-14:
+Text 13-14

-Fire is said to be Your face, the earth Your feet, the sun Your eye, and the sky Your navel.
-The directions are Your sense of hearing, the chief demigods Your arms, and the oceans Your abdomen.
-Heaven is thought to be Your head, and the wind Your vital air and physical strength.
-The trees and plants are the hairs on Your body, the clouds the hair on Your head, and the mountains the bones and nails of You, the Supreme.
-The passage of day and night is the blinking of Your eyes, the progenitor of mankind Your genitals, and the rain Your semen.
+One thinks of fire as Your face, earth as Your feet, the sun as Your eye, the sky as Your navel and the directions as Your sense of hearing; heaven is Your head, the ruling demigods are Your arms, the ocean is Your abdomen and the wind Your vital air and physical strength.
+The trees and the plants are the hairs on Your body, the clouds are the hair on Your head, the mountains are the bones and nails of the Supreme of You, day and night are the blinking of Your eye, the founding father is Your genitals and the rain is considered Your semen [see e.g. also 2.6: 1-11].
+(Vedabase)

 Text 15

-Within You, their Inexhaustible One Personality comprising all mind and senses, originated together with their rulers the worlds including the many souls that crowd them just like the aquatics that move about in the water or the small insects in an udumbara fig.
+Within You, their Inexhaustible One Personality comprising all mind and senses, originated together with their rulers the worlds including the many souls that crowd them just like the aquatics that move about in the water or the small insects in an udumbara fig. (Vedabase)

 Text 16

 For the sake of Your pastimes in this world You manifest various forms by whom the people, cleansed with them of their unhappiness, full of joy sing Your glories.
+(Vedabase)

 Text 17-18

-My respects to You the Original Cause who in the form of Matsya [the fish, see 8.24] moved about in the ocean of dissolution and to Hayagrîva [the horsehead, see 5.18: 6]; my obeisances to You, the slayer of Madhu and Kaithaba; to the huge master tortoise [Kûrma, see 8.7 & 8] who held the mountain Mandara my reverence and all hail to You in the form of the boar [Varâha, see 3.13] whose pleasure it was to lift up the earth from the ocean.
+My respects to You the Original Cause who in the form of Matsya [the fish, see 8.24] moved about in the ocean of dissolution and to Hayagrīva [the horsehead, see 5.18: 6]; my obeisances to You, the slayer of Madhu and Kaithaba; to the huge master tortoise [Kūrma, see 8.7 & 8] who held the mountain Mandara; my reverence and all hail to You in the form of the boar [Varāha, see 3.13] whose pleasure it was to lift up the earth from the ocean.
+(Vedabase)

 Text 19

-Obeisances to You the amazing lion [Nrsimha, see 7.8 & 9] , o Remover of the fear of the saintly wherever they are and to You who as the dwarf [Vâmana, see 8.18-21] stepped over the three worlds.
+Obeisances to You the amazing lion [Nrisimha, see 7.8 & 9], o Remover of the fear of the saintly wherever they are and to You who as the dwarf [Vāmana, see 8.18-21] stepped over the three worlds.
+(Vedabase)

 Text 20

-All honor to You, the Lord of the descendants of Bhrigu [Paras'urâma, see 9.15 & 16] who cut down the forest of conceited nobles and my obesicances to You the best of the Raghu-dynasty [Lord Râma, see 9.10 & 11] who has put an end to Râvana.
+All glories to You, the Lord of the descendants of Bhrigu [Paras'urāma, see 9.15 & 16] who cut down the forest of conceited nobles, and my obeisances to You, the best one of the Raghu dynasty [Lord Rāma, see 9.10 & 11] who put an end to Rāvana.

-Obeisances to You, Lord of the Bhrigus, who cut down the forest of the conceited royal order, and to Lord Râma, the best of the Raghu dynasty, who put an end to the demon Râvana.
+All honor to You, the Lord of the descendants of Bhrigu [Paras'urāma, see 9.15 & 16] who cut down the forest of conceited nobles and my obesicances to You the best of the Raghu-dynasty [Lord Rāma, see 9.10 & 11] who has put an end to Rāvana.
+(Vedabase)

 Text 21

-My obeisances to You Lord Vâsudeva, my obeisances to the Lord of the Sâtvatas and to Lord Sankarshana [His in ego], Pradyumna [His in intelligence] and Aniruddha [His in mind, see further 4.24: 35 &36].
+My obeisances to You Lord Vāsudeva, my obeisances to the Lord of the Sātvatas and to Lord Sankarshana [His in ego], Pradyumna [His in intelligence] and Aniruddha [His in mind, see further 4.24: 35 & 36].
+(Vedabase)

 Text 22

-My obeisances to Lord Buddha [He as the awakened], the Pure One, the bewilderer of the demoniac descendants of Diti and Dânu and my respects for You in the form of Lord Kalki [the Lord to come 'for the foul'] the annihilator of the offensive meat-eaters [mlecchas] posing for kings [see also 2.7]
+My obeisances to Lord Buddha [He as the awakened], the Pure One, the bewilderer of the demoniac descendants of Diti and Dānu and my respects for You in the form of Lord Kalki [the Lord to come 'for the foul'] the annihilator of the offensive meat-eaters [mlecchas] posing for kings [see also 2.7].
+(Vedabase)

 Text 23

-O Supreme Lord, the individual souls in this world are bewildered by Your deluding material energy [mâyâ] and are to the false conceptions of 'I' and 'mine' [asmitâ] made to wander along the paths of fruitive activities [karma].
+Oh Supreme Lord, the individual souls in this world are bewildered by Your deluding material energy [māyā], and are, because of the false conceptions of 'I' and 'mine' [asmitā], driven to wander along the paths of fruitive activities [karma].

-O Supreme Lord, the living entities in this world are bewildered by Your illusory energy.
-Becoming involved in the false concepts of "I" and "my," they are forced to wander along the paths of fruitive work.
+O Supreme Lord, the individual souls in this world are bewildered by Your deluding material energy [māyā] and are to the false conceptions of 'I' and 'mine' [asmitā] made to wander along the paths of fruitive activities [karma].
+(Vedabase)

 Text 24

 Also I am, concerning my body, children, home, wife, wealth, followers and so on, deluded in foolishly thinking that they, being more like a dream, would be true, o Mighty One.
+(Vedabase)

 Text 25

 Taking pleasure in the temporal that is not the real self and in [things that are factually] sources of misery have I with a mind of thinking to the contrary lusted in duality and have I, absorbed in ignorance, failed to recognize You as the One most dear to me.
+(Vedabase)

 Text 26

+Like a fool overlooking water that is covered by plants, or like someone running after a mirage, I have turned away from You.

 Like a fool overlooking water covered by the plants growing in it and like someone running after a mirage, have I the same way turned away from You.

-Just as a fool overlooks a body of water covered by the vegetation growing in it and chases a mirage, so I have turned away from You.
+(Vedabase)

 Text 27

 I, with a of desires and profitminded labor pitiable intelligence, couldn't find the strength to check my disturbed mind that by the so very powerful, willfull senses was dragged from here to there [see B.G.
 B.G.
 13: 1-4, picture & 5.11: 10].
+(Vedabase)

 Text 28

 Being so am I approaching Your feet that - as also is the case with Your mercy - are impossible to attain for the ones impure, o Lord.
-And to that I keep in mind that, when it of a person happens that his wandering in the material word comes to a stop, the [stable] consciousness will develop by worship of the true [the devotees, association, teachers, scriptures and natural time] of You, whose navel is like a lotus.
+And to that I keep in mind that, when it of a person happens that his wandering in the material world comes to a stop, the [stable] consciousness will develop by worship of the true [the devotees, association, teachers, scriptures and natural time] of You, whose navel is like a lotus.
+(Vedabase)

 Text 29